-- (a) The job posting system for permanent positions will be administered as outlined below: - Bottom rung jobs in lines-of-progression and jobs not in lines-of-progression will be posted when the Human Resources Department determines that permanent openings exist. - All postings will be made on an official job posting bulletin board located at each of the mills' main entrances, i.e. one location only at each mill. - All postings will be for a period of ten (10) calendar days. - Selection of applicants will be made by the superintendent concerned. - Each job posting shall note certain qualifications required for the job, and the number required
+- The job posting system for permanent positions will be administered as outlined below: - Bottom rung jobs in linesofprogression and jobs not in linesofprogression will be posted when the Human Resources Department determines that permanent openings exist. - All postings will be made on an official job posting bulletin board located at each of the mills' main entrances, i.e. one location only at each mill. - All postings will be for a period of ten (10) calendar days. - Selection of applicants will be made by the superintendent concerned. - Each job posting shall note certain qualifications required for the job, and the number required

 - to fill the posting.
-Should the number required change before the posting comes down the new requirement will be highlighted on the posting. - Employees responding to a job posting notice must obtain an application form from either Human Resources Department or Gatehouse at each mill and return to the same by the closing time specified. - An employee selected to fill a posted job vacancy shall not have the privilege of bidding again until twelve (12) months have elapsed from the closing date of the posting or written permission is given by the superintendent of his new department. - 8.
-If an employee is selected to fill a posted job vacancy he will serve a probationary period of thirty (30) calendar days.
-He will retain seniority in his former department and job within the probationary period if he elects to do so, or if he is found unsuitable for the job. - An employee will be permitted to bid on only one job posting at a time, an exception to this will be apprenticeship postings.
-Applications for other openings will not be entertained until the disposition of the original bid is known, by all concerned. - An employee wishing to transfer to a certain job must, in order to be considered, make appropriate application for the job each time it is posted in order to indicate his continuing desire for transfer. - 11.
+Should the number required change before the posting comes down the new requirement will be highlighted on the posting. - Employees responding to a job posting notice must obtain an application form from either Human Resources Department or Gatehouse at each mill and return to the same by the closing time specified. - An employee selected to fill a posted job vacancy shall not have the privilege of bidding again until twelve (12) months have elapsed from the closing date of the posting or written permission is given by the superintendent of their new department. - If an employee is selected to fill a posted job vacancy they will serve a probationary period of thirty (30) calendar days.
+They will retain seniority in their former department and job within the probationary period if they elect to do so, or if they are found unsuitable for the job. - An employee will be permitted to bid on only one job posting at a time, an exception to this will be apprenticeship postings.
+Applications for other openings will not be entertained until the disposition of the original bid is known, by all concerned. - 10.
+An employee wishing to transfer to a certain job must, in order to be considered, make appropriate application for the job each time it is posted in order to indicate their continuing desire for transfer. - 11.
 When a job in a given department has been posted and not more than sixty (60) days have elapsed since the closing date of the posting, it may or may not be necessary to re-post.
 Selection can be made from the previous posting. - Providing the employee has the qualifications and the ability to perform the work properly, bargaining unit seniority will determine the selection for the posted position.

-- 13. In the event the Company is unable to find a suitable employee through job posting, it will be necessary to go outside to find someone capable of filling the job needs. - There will be no reference to the word "temporary" on job postings. - (b) Job Posting Bulletin Boards will be installed at each Gatehouse and all job postings and names of successful applicants will be posted.
+- 13. In the event the Company is unable to find a suitable employee through job posting, it will be necessary to go outside to find someone capable of filling the job needs. - There will be no reference to the word "temporary" on job postings. - b) Job Posting Bulletin Boards will be installed at each Gatehouse and all job postings and names of successful applicants will be posted.

-VIII LINES-OF-PROGRESSION AND RELIEVING ON SHIFT
+VIII LINESOFPROGRESSION AND RELIEVING ON SHIFT

-(a) Department lines-of-progression are outlined below:
+a) Department linesofprogression are outlined below: